 2006 Omnibus Incentive Plan.
-Beginning in 2006, the accounting treatment for stock options changed making stock options less attractive as a compensation tool from the Company's point of view.
-As a result, we assessed the desirability of granting restricted stock awards and performance share awards to our executive officers, rather than stock options, and concluded that such awards would provide an equally motivating form of incentive compensation, while permitting us to issue fewer shares.
+Our primary form of equity compensation that we award our executive officers consists of restricted stock awards and performance share awards.
+We believe that these awards provide a motivating form of incentive compensation, while permitting us to issue fewer shares than stock options.
 Because shares of restricted stock have a defined value at the time the restricted stock grants are issued, restricted stock grants are often perceived as having more immediate value than stock options, which have a value less easily determinable when granted.
 In addition, we provide performance shares to our executive officers because we believe that their contributions to the Company have a direct relationship to the achievement of the Company's strategic goals.

-We grant our executive officers two types of restricted stock (standard awards and long term retention awards) and performance shares generally once per year at a regularly scheduled meeting of the Board.
+We grant our executive officers two types of restricted stock (standard awards and long-term retention awards) and performance shares generally once per year at a regularly scheduled meeting of the Board.
 The Incentive Plan also permits the grant of incentive and nonqualified stock options, stock appreciation rights, restricted stock units, and other stock-based awards to our officers, directors, employees and consultants.
 However, our Compensation Committee currently intends to grant only restricted stock and performance shares under the Incentive Plan.

 Each standard restricted stock award issued under the Incentive Plan is subject to a three year vesting period.
-Each long term retention restricted stock award issued under the Incentive Plan is subject to an incremental vesting period based upon the participant reaching the age of 60 (25% vests), 63 (25% vests) and 65 (balance vests).
+Each long-term retention restricted stock award issued under the Incentive Plan is subject to an incremental vesting period based upon the participant reaching the age of 60 (25% vests), 63 (25% vests) and 65 (balance vests).
 If an executive officer ceases employment before the end of any vesting period, he or she forfeits the entire unvested portion of the restricted stock award.
 Restricted stock awards may become immediately vested in full in certain cases of death, retirement at or after age 65, total disability (as determined by the Compensation Committee in its sole discretion), or upon a "change in control" of the Company.

-We also award our executive officers performance shares in amounts comparable to the number of shares of restricted stock issued to such executives, although the actual number of performance shares ultimately issued to an executive may be higher or lower, depending upon the level of achievement of the applicable performance goals.
+We also award our executive officers performance shares in amounts comparable to the number of shares of standard restricted stock awards issued to such executives, although the actual number of performance shares ultimately issued to an executive may be higher or lower, depending upon the level of achievement of the applicable performance goals.
 In order for the performance shares to be earned, the Company must achieve a certain level of earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three-year performance period covered by the award.
 A new performance period begins each January 1 and ends three years later on December 31 and, as a result, up to three performance periods may overlap in any given year.
 The level of earnings from continuing operations is tied to financial goals contained in the Company's three year strategic plan, which is updated annually.
 The Compensation Committee selected this performance measure because improvement in earnings from continuing operations is a key strategic focus for the Company and is believed to help the Company achieve higher margins, stronger cash flow and debt reduction.